Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Proposed Attack

-In the zero knowledge scenario, the attacker has no access to the victim classifier that they wish to attack, nor do they know its architecture.
+\subhead{Zero-Knowledge Attack Training} In the zero-knowledge scenario, the attacker has no access to the victim classifier that they wish to attack, nor do they know its architecture.
 This differs from the black box scenario in which the attacker can probe the victim classifier through an API, then observe the victim classifier's input-output relationship.
 Instead, the attacker must rely entirely on the transferability of their attack to fool the victim CNN.

 To achieve transferability, we propose adversarially training against an ensemble of forensic classifiers created by the attacker.
 Here, the classification loss $\mathcal{L}_c$ is formulated as the weights sum of individual classification loss pertaining to each CNN detector in the ensemble, where $S$ is the number of CNN detectors in the ensemble, $ \mathcal{L}_c^{(s)}$ corresponds to individual classification loss of the $s^{th}$ CNN detector calculated using Equation~\ref{eq: white-box}, $\beta^{(s)}$ corresponds to the weight of $s^{th}$ individual classification loss.